telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

 **Regions with Object Storage service**

-* Test whether if it can be possible create a new container into the object storage, get it and delete the container.
+* Test whether it is possible to create a new container into the object storage, get it and delete the container.
-* Test whether if it can be possible create a new container into the object storage.
+* Test whether it is possible to create a new container into the object storage.

 Configuration